Yuji3000/Yuji3000/README.md

 [![Medium](https://img.shields.io/badge/Medium-555555?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@yuji.kosa)

-I am a software engineer
+I am a software engineer that loves crafting web applications with care!
+I enjoy Ruby on Rails, but also like the challenge learning about other languages and technology!

 </br></br>
 ## 👨‍💻 Professional Skills